-When compared with a standard migration, PGS LSM shows improvements (orange box) in the structure and focusing of small details in the target sand injectite sequences.
+When compared with a standard migration, PGS LSM shows improvements (orange ellipse) in the structure and focusing of small details in the target sand injectite sequences.
 In addition, there are benefits in signal clarity for areas characterized by low impedance contrasts between the target sands to the background sediments.
 This is visible on both reflectivity images and relative impedance.

 Structural mapping of the steeply dipping injectite sand system is the main objective with PGS LSM in the Viking Graben, North Sea.
 This comparison of reflectivity for standard Kirchhoff migration and PGS LSM shows how the cemented sands in the overburden cause distortions and diming deeper in the section and how these are corrected with PGS LSM.

 This comparison of relative impedance for standard Kirchhoff migration and PGS LSM shows how LSM enhances the signal below the dim zone and reveals finer details within the target injectite sands as well as improving the fault imaging compared to the conventional migration.